Ethonoris/hello-world/SysLibDocumentation.md

 [^5]: This image of a list of basic CLI commands sourced from [System Librarianship, Version 2](https://cseanburns.github.io/systems-librarianship/p1-systems-librarianship.html) by Sean Burns.
 [^6]: A modeless text editor is one that doesn't need to be switched back and forth between insert mode, to write text, and command mode, to issue commands in the command line.
 [^7]: It asked wheather I wanted to save the file under another name after I had used ctrl-o and then enter, and I haven't been able to replicate that.
+[^8]: The "results.txt" file did not exist prior to me directing the grep results to it.
+Like with some other commands, directing this output to "results.txt" created that text file.